-Fig. 2.1: Pure and Modified Sine Waveforms for 120 VAC, 60 Hz
+Fig. 2.1: Pure and Modified Sine Waveforms

-The output waveform of the Samlex PST series inverters is a Pure Sine Wave like the waveform of Utility / Grid Power.
-Please see Sine Wave represented in the Fig. 2.1 that also shows Modified Sine Waveform for comparison.
+The output waveform of the Samlex PST series inverters is a pure sine wave like the waveform of the grid power.
+Please see sine wave represented in the Fig. 2.1 that also shows modified waveform for comparison.

-In a Sine Wave, the voltage rises and falls smoothly with a smoothly changing phase angle and also changes its polarity instantly when it crosses 0 Volts.
-In a Modified Sine Wave, the voltage rises and falls abruptly, the phase angle also changes abruptly and it sits at zero V for some time before changing its polarity.
-Thus, any device that uses a control circuitry that senses the phase (for voltage / speed control) or instantaneous zero voltage crossing (for timing control) will not work properly from a voltage that has a Modified Sine Waveform.
+In a sine wave, the voltage rises and falls smoothly with a smoothly changing phase angle and also changes its polarity instantly when it crosses 0 Volts.
+In a modified sine wave, the voltage rises and falls abruptly, the phase angle also changes abruptly and it sits at 0Vs for some time before changing its polarity.
+Thus, any device that uses a control circuitry that senses the phase (for voltage / speed control) or instantaneous zero voltage crossing (for timing control) will not work properly from a voltage that has a modified sine waveform.

-Also, as the Modified Sine Wave is a form of Square Wave, it is comprised of multiple Sine Waves of odd harmonics (multiples) of the fundamental frequency of the Modified Sine Wave, For example, a 60 Hz Modified Sine Wave will consist of Sine Waves with odd harmonic frequencies of 3rd (180 Hz), 5th (300 Hz), 7th (420 Hz) and so on.
-The high frequency harmonic content in a Modified Sine Wave produces enhanced radio interference, higher heating effect in inductive loads like microwaves and motor driven devices like hand tools, refrigeration / air-conditioning compressors, pumps etc. The higher frequency harmonics also produce overloading effect in low frequency capacitors due to lowering of their capacitive reactance by the higher harmonic frequencies.
-These capacitors are used in ballasts for fluorescent lighting for Power Factor improvement and in single-phase induction motors as Start and Run Capacitors.
-Thus, Modified and Square Wave inverters may shut down due to overload when powering these devices.
+Also, as the modified sine wave is a form of square wave, it is comprised of multiple sine waves of odd harmonics (multiples) of the fundamental frequency of the modified sine wave.
+For example, a 60 Hz modified sine wave will consist of sine waves with odd harmonic frequencies of 3rd (180 Hz), 5th (300 Hz), 7th (420 Hz) and so on.
+The high frequency harmonic content in a modified sine wave produces enhanced radio interference, higher heating effect in inductive loads like microwaves and motor driven devices like hand tools, refrigeration / air-conditioning compressors, pumps etc. The higher frequency harmonics also produce overloading effect in low frequency capacitors due to lowering of their capacitive reactance by the higher harmonic frequencies.
+These capacitors are used in ballasts for fluorescent lighting for Power Factor improvement and in single-phase induction motors as start and run capacitors.
+Thus, modified and square wave inverters may shut down due to overload when powering these devices.